cjdbarlow/Part-One/regulation_of_body_temperature.md

 * When environmental temperature exceeds body temperature, conduction and convection result in heat gain - **evaporative cooling via sweating** is the only way to reduce body temperature
 * Efficacy of sweating is related to **relative humidity**

-* Piloerection (hair standing on end) traps a layer of warm air close to the body to act as an insulator.
-This is of more importance in other primates than in man, as they have enough body hair to make it functional.
+* Piloerection (hair standing on end) traps a layer of warm air close to the body to act as an insulator
+This is of more importance in other primates than in man, as they have enough body hair to make it effective.

 * Increasing basal metabolic rate and 'waste' heat production is essential to maintain temperature in cold environments.
 This can be through:
   * Shivering
-    The simultaneous contraction of agonistic and antagonistic muscles
+    The simultaneous contraction of agonistic and antagonistic muscles.
   * Non-shivering thermogenesis:
     * Hormonal
     Levels of thyroid hormone and adrenaline increase, raising metabolic rate in all cells